laniel123/MLB_Injury_Report/README.md

 # ⚾ Dodgers Injury Risk Prediction Project

-This project is a machine learning pipeline designed to predict MLB player injury risks, initially focusing on the Dodgers but not currently extensible to any MLB team.
+This project is a machine learning pipeline designed to predict MLB player injury risks, initially focusing on the Dodgers but currently extensible to any MLB team.

 ## 📂 Components